omonimus1/blog-jade-rubick/content/posts/2021-08-05--bundled-hiring/index.md

 ### Recommendations for bundled hiring

+* One way we ran it was to have a designated group that runs all of bundled hiring.
+Then, for each bundle, you have 1) the person leading the hiring, 2) the people that are good at hiring assigned for tours on the bundle, and then you let that bundle team do all of the hiring for a period of time, like three months.

 * Whenever a position is filled, the hiring manager should do some sort of retrospective on the process, and incorporate what they've learned into the overall hiring process.
 This needs to be formally defined so people feel encouraged to treat the process as "open source".
 Usually it's good to involve the other hiring managers in those retrospectives.
 The overall process must be written down.

 * When I first joined a "bundle", it was a little disorienting.
 I was jumping into an existing process, and I had to get my bearings.
 Make sure you think through the onboarding experience for hiring managers, and have a very clear set of written documents on how to get started and plug in to the process.